Results from Celldex Therapeutics Inc. (CLDX) show risk

-As of Thursday, Celldex Therapeutics Inc.’s (NASDAQ:CLDX) stock closed at $31.73, down from $32.33 the previous day.
-While Celldex Therapeutics Inc. has underperformed by -1.86%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CLDX fell by -1.06%, with highs and lows ranging from $48.40 to $19.85, whereas the simple moving average fell by -13.14% in the last 200 days.
+Celldex Therapeutics Inc. (NASDAQ:CLDX) closed Tuesday at $30.85 per share, down from $31.35 a day earlier.
+While Celldex Therapeutics Inc. has underperformed by -1.59%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CLDX rose by 0.98%, with highs and lows ranging from $48.40 to $19.85, whereas the simple moving average fell by -15.72% in the last 200 days.

 Sponsored